arteen1000/cs111-assignments/lab2/lab-02/README.md

 - one unit of time is atomic (indivisible)
 - processes produce a response immediately upon execution
 - there is no context switch time
-- the scheduler is "tickless" or "one shot" -- if a process terminates in the middle of a time slice, the next timer interrupt will be generated at `now() + quantum_length`
+- the scheduler is "tickless" and runs on a "one shot" hardware timer -- if a process terminates in the middle of a time slice, the next timer interrupt will be generated at `now() + quantum_length`
 - the currently running process will always be queued after those that arrive at the time its quanta is over

 ## Running the Simulation